arxanas/git-branchless/README.md

 - `git rebase -i` can only repair linear series of commits, not trees.
 If you modify a commit with multiple children, then you have to be sure to rebase all of the other children commits appropriately.
 - You have to commit to a plan of action before starting the rebase.
 For some use-cases, it can be easier to operate on individual commits at a time, rather than an entire series of commits all at once.

-When you use `git rebase -i` with `git-branchless`, you will be prompted to repair your history if you abandon any commits.
+When you use `git rebase -i` with `git-branchless`, you will be prompted to repair your commit graph if you abandon any commits.

 </details>